rgglez/svelte-i18n-gettext/README.md

 * Of course, you can modify the way of getting the "current language", for instance, you could get it from the user's profile store, or from a cookie, and so on.
 Be careful, because sometimes the language specification comes with just 2 letters (i.e. "fr") or with other local variation (i.e. "es-AR" instead of "es-MX").
 You must make the necesary adjusments in these cases.
 * To edit gettext .po files you can use [poEdit](https://poedit.net/) or [some other editor](https://alternativeto.net/software/poedit/).
 * I've included directories with sample .po and .json files, so, in case you're not familiar with gettext, you can have an idea of the format.
 Anyway, in that case I would suggest you to read the docs.
 * Why gettext?
   * First and most relevant reason: it uses the full strings in the original language as key, so I don't have to be searching for weird keys such as "page.title.hello" or "item.specification".
 If one translation doesn't exist, the original key string is used.
   * It's a GNU standard, tried and trusted.
 * Remember that gettext assumes that the language of the program is English by convention.
 But you can use any languaje.
 * Improvements and fixes are welcome.

  ## License

 Copyright (c) 2023-2025 Rodolfo González González.

- BSD-3-Clause.
+Licensed under [BSD-3-Clause](https://opensource.org/license/bsd-3-clause) license.
 Read the [LICENSE](https://raw.githubusercontent.com/rgglez/svelte-i18n-gettext/main/LICENSE) file.